skyl/corpora/py/packages/corpora_client/docs/CorpusApi.md

 Update Files

-Update a Corpus with an uploaded tarball.
+Update a Corpus with an uploaded tarball for additions/updates and a list of files to delete

 ### Example